Millimeter Wave Radar

 The millimetre wave radar is often located just beneath or below the front Honda logo.
 It is located in the lower centre region of the front bumper lower grille or to the side, below the front bumper side trim, on some models.

 Need for IDAS (Integrated Driver Assistance System)

 According to estimates, each year, 1.35 million people die and 50 million people are injured as a result of traffic accidents throughout the world.
 However, due to difficulties such as traffic congestion and aggressive driving, lane changeover, these cars are prone to accidents.
 The context aware driver assistance system I-DAS is designed to help drivers in responding to changes in the environment.
 Road situation analysis for driver assistance and safety warning is an interdisciplinary endeavour involving many research fields.

 P2583-64 Honda Millimeter Wave Radar Aiming Error

 Honda P2583-97 Dust or Dirt On The Millimeter Wave Radar

-The Front Distance Range Sensor detects light reflected from a vehicle ahead by irradiating laser forward and calculates a distance and relative speed from the vehicle ahead.
-Based on the detected signal, the Front Distance Range Sensor transmits the presence/absence of the vehicle ahead as well as the distance from the vehicle to the vehicle Cruise Control Unit based on the detected signal.
+The Front Distance Range Sensor detects light reflected from a vehicle ahead by irradiating laser forward and calculates a distance from the vehicle ahead as well as a relative speed.
+The Front Distance Range Sensor transmits the presence/absence of the vehicle ahead as well as the distance from the vehicle to the vehicle Cruise Control Unit based on the detected signal.
 The Cruise Control Unit requests the Engine Control Module (ECM) to set the OBDII code P2583-97 when the vehicle’s Cruise Control Unit loses connection with the Front Distance Range Sensor.